Police in Kisumu say they are closing in on machete-wielding gangs that have been terrorising residents lately.

 In May, gangs sporadically mounted violent raids in social joints, leaving scores of people dead.
 Areas affected were Lela, which is a short distance from Maseno Police Station, Peacock Bar in Chulaimbo, Daraja Mbili and Ojolla estate, a stone throw away from the heavily guarded District Commissioner's office.

-The latest and most common strategy they use to carry out their heinous acts is using motorcycles to trail their targets, attack, assault viciously, rob and get away using the same means.
+The latest and most common strategy they use to carry out their heinous acts is using a motorcycle to trail their target, attack, assault viciously, rob and get away using the same means.

 If the victim is a motorist, he will be left for dead then his or her vehicle driven away and used to commit other crimes before being abandoned.